Tianeptine: Recreational use

 As a μ-opioid agonist, tianeptine in large doses has high abuse potential.
 In 2001, Singapore's Ministry of Health restricted tianeptine prescribing to psychiatrists due to its recreational potential.

 Between 1989 and 2004, in France 141 cases of recreational use were identified, correlating to an incidence of 1 to 3 cases per 1000 persons treated with tianeptine and 45 between 2006 and 2011.
 According to Servier, stopping of treatment with tianeptine is difficult, due to the possibility of withdrawal symptoms.
 The severity of the withdrawal is dependent on the daily dose, with high doses being extremely difficult to quit.
 An official DEA statement states that the withdrawal symptoms in humans typically result in: agitation, nausea, vomiting, tachycardia, hypertension, diarrhea, tremor, and diaphoresis, similar to other opioid drugs.

 In 2007, according to French Health Products Safety Agency, tianeptine's manufacturer Servier agreed to modify the drug's label, following problems with dependency.

 Tianeptine has been intravenously injected by drug users in Russia.
 This method of administration reportedly causes an opioid-like effect and is sometimes used in an attempt to lessen opioid withdrawal symptoms.
 Tianeptine tablets contain silica and do not dissolve completely.
 Often the solution is not filtered well thus particles in the injected fluid block capillaries, leading to thrombosis and then severe necrosis.
 Thus, in Russia tianeptine (sold under the brand name "Coaxil") is a schedule III controlled substance in the same list as the majority of benzodiazepines and barbiturates.

 The Centers for Disease Control and Prevention (CDC) has expressed concern that tianeptine may be an "emerging public health risk", citing an increase in exposure-related calls to poison control centers in the United States.
 Sold retail as a dietary supplement and touted as a mood-booster and an aid for concentration, it is colloquially known as "gas-station heroin".
-In the US, it is an unregulated drug sold under several product names and has been found to be adulterated with synthetic cannabinoid receptor agonists (SCRAs) or other drugs.
+In the United States, it is an unregulated drug sold under several product names and has been found to be adulterated with synthetic cannabinoid receptor agonists (SCRAs) or other drugs.

 A literature review conducted in 2018 found 25 articles involving 65 patients with tianeptine abuse or dependence.
 Limited data showed that a majority of patients were male and that age ranged from 19 to 67.
 Routes of intake included oral, intravenous, and insufflation entry.
 In the 15 cases of overdose, 8 combined ingestion with at least one other substance, of which 3 resulted in death.
 Six additional deaths are reported involving tianeptine (making 9 in total).
 In this report, the amount of tianeptine used ranged from 50 mg/day to 10 g/day orally.